cdepillabout/evil-nix/README.md

 This section introduces the Nix concepts required for understanding `evil-nix`.
 It does this mostly by drawing comparisons to other build tools, including Docker.
-These will be rough comparisions, intending to give you an idea about what is going on without having to dive head-first into the inner-workings of Nix.
+These will be rough comparisons, intending to give you an idea about what is going on without having to dive head-first into the inner-workings of Nix.